Back

 - Archives from page one

-Now, while all of the information about who started your meeting and why is still fresh in your mind(s), is the perfect time to write it all down and preserve it for the future generations of Suffolk A. A.s Nothing prevents you from adding to the written records as more events and changes happen.
+Now, while all of the information about who started your meeting and why is still fresh in your mind(s), is the perfect time to write it all down and preserve it for the future generations of Suffolk A. A.s Nothing prevents you from adding to the written records as

 *Note: We desperately need East End coordinators to help obtain group histories from Riverhead and points east.